 The Little Guy's Perspective

-On the other side of the spectrum is David's Cookies, based in Fairfield, N.J.
+On the other side of the big/not-so-big spectrum is David's Cookies, based in Fairfield, N.J., about 15 miles west of New York City.
+David's Cookies is typical of the kinds of smaller enterprises that HSN is looking to tap.
 The company, which employs about 100 people, is a purveyor of cookies, brownies, crumb cake and ruggalach, among other gourmet specialties.
 David's is growing, to be sure, but it is still a relatively small enterprise.
 In fact, until about three years ago, the company operated solely through a "business-to-business" line, selling preformed frozen cookie dough to food services that resold the dough to restaurants and cafeterias.
 David's began venturing into retail only when it created its DavidsCookies.com Web site a few years back to sell ready-baked and packaged goods directly to consumers.

 When the Home Shopping Network approached David's about two-and-a-half years ago to begin selling the cookiemaker's goods through HSN's online site and television programs, the smaller company still did not have EDI capability, and implementing a full-blown EDI connection with HSN would have been cost prohibitive for the baker, according to Oliver Tress, who heads up the retail sales operation at David's Cookies.

 But that was only half the challenge for David's Cookies because, while the company had sufficient employees to handle order entry and processing for the couple dozen orders that would be coming in daily via the HSN.com Web site, the baker did not have the staff that would have been necessary to handle the thousands of orders that could be expected to roll in on days when HSN featured the cookies on one of its television shows.
 "There's no way that we could manually type out thousands of orders," says Tress.
 "It had to be an automated process."